XRPLF/xrpl-dev-portal/content/references/rippled-api/peer-crawler.md

 The Peer Crawler is a special API endpoint for reporting on the health and topology of the peer-to-peer network.
 This API method is available by default on a non-privileged basis through the [Peer Protocol](peer-protocol.html) port, which is also used for `rippled` servers' peer-to-peer communications about consensus, ledger history, and other necessary information.

-The information reported by the peer crawler is effectively public, and can be used to collect information about the overall XRP Ledger network, its health, and topology.
+The information reported by the peer crawler is effectively public, and can be used to report on the overall XRP Ledger network, its health, and topology.

-The [`peers` command](peers.html) in the [WebSocket and JSON-RPC APIs](get-started-with-the-rippled-api.html) returns a similar, more comprehensive set of information, but requires [administrative access](admin-rippled-methods.html) to the server.

 ## Request Format